Phase estimation algorithm for the multibeam optical metrology: Supplementary Information

-Our object is to set the value of $\Delta x_1$ to zero so that the measured signal would comply with the action of the first block in Eq.\,(\ref{susq3_fixed}).
+Our object is to set the value of $\Delta x_1$ to zero so that the measured signal would comply with the action of the first block in Eq.\,(13).
 Experimentally we achieve this by rotating PS$_1$ and controlling the intensity on AD$_1$.
-According to Eq.\,(\ref{p1}), the target intensity can be expressed in terms of the experimentally measurable values as $p_1 = \min_{x_1} p_1 + 0.75\,(\max_{x_1} p_1-\min_{x_1} p_1)$.
+According to Eq.\,(\ref{p1}), the target intensity can be expressed in terms of the experimentally measurable values as $\tilde{p}_1 = \min_{x_1} \tilde{p}_1 + 0.25\,(\max_{x_1} \tilde{p}_1-\min_{x_1} \tilde{p}_1)$.
 Fig.\,\ref{adj}(a) shows the theoretical plot of the signal as function of $\Delta x_1$, where the dot marks the point to which we adjust PS$_1$. \\ \textit{Step 2.--} Using AD$_2$ we measure the intensity of the $\ket{0}$ beam after it passes through BS$^2_{01}$.
-Bearing in mind the second block of operators ($[\dots]_2$), we write the corresponding probability $p_2$: \begin{widetext}
+Bearing in mind the second block of operators ($[\dots]_2$), we write the corresponding probability $\tilde{p}_2$:

-\end{widetext} The condition $\Delta x_2 = 0$ corresponds to a minimum of $p_2$ (see Fig.\,\ref{adj}(b)). \\ \textit{Step 3.--} Using AD$_3$ we measure the intensity of the $\ket{0}$ beam after it passes through BS$^3_{01}$.
-The corresponding probability $p_3$ after the action of the third block operators ($[\dots]_3$) is given by \begin{widetext}
+The condition $\Delta x_2 = 0$ corresponds to a maximum of $\tilde{p}_2$ (see Fig.\,\ref{adj}(b)). \\ \textit{Step 3.--} Using AD$_3$ we measure the intensity of the $\ket{0}$ beam after it passes through BS$^3_{01}$.
+The corresponding probability $\tilde{p}_3$ after the action of the third block operators ($[\dots]_3$) is given by